MAIF/melusine/README.md

     - Transferred email handling
 - **Streamlined Execution** : Focus on the core email qualification logic while Melusine handles the boilerplate code, providing debug mode, pipeline execution, code parallelization, and more.
-- **Flexible Integrations** : Melusine's modular architecture enables seamless integration with various AI frameworks, ensuring compatibility with your preferred tools.
+- **Flexible Integrations** : Melusine's modular architecture enables integration with various AI frameworks, ensuring compatibility with your preferred tools.
 - **Production ready** : Proven in the MAIF production environment, Melusine provides the robustness and stability you need.